 Nothing like warm hazelnuts right out of the oven.
 You can add these to salad’s, pasta, pesto, desserts, and any dishes calling for nuts.

-I love the aroma of the hazelnuts as the roast it’s such a comforting smell.
-There are so many dishes to use them in weather sweet or savory
+I love the aroma of the hazelnuts as they roast, it’s such a comforting smell.
+There are so many dishes to use them in weather sweet or savory.
+I like to toast a lot to have on hand!

 Pre-heat oven to 350 degrees then spread the amount of hazelnuts you want to use in a single layer on a baking sheet.
 Bake for 10 – 14 minutes, depending on the amount, I used 2 cups.
 In about 5 – 7 minutes stir the nuts so they toast evenly while checking on the progress